 Takes the high skill requirement out of peening - idiot proof!

-Polished for use with curved or flat anvils
+Picard hammer for use with curved or flat anvils - will need polishing

 Silicon carbide impregnated rubber block - essential for polishing the blade, hammer and anvil or jig prior to peening

 I now offer a blade peening and edge repair service.
 If you have damaged the edge of your blade or simply don't fancy the idea of doing your own peening I can return your blade to "mähfertig" condition for you.
 Alternatively you can trade it in for a new blade.

 Add a footnote if this applies to your business

 A voucher for participation on a course for beginners or improvers held at Mower Meadow or a 2.5 hour one to one session either at Mower Meadow or at your own venue (travel costs may apply)

 Use this form to send me your order details and I will send you an invoice by email with shipping costs and details of how to pay.
 Alternatively you can send me an order by post to the address below.

 You are welcome to come and collect your order in person.